-Disasters may affect all people, but those of lower socioeconomic status are usually much more negatively impacted than other groups.30 For example, individuals and families in lower socioeconomic groups are 52% more likely to lose their job or experience a significant reduction in their income than individuals in middle or upper socioeconomic groups.48 Only 23% of
+Disasters may affect all people, but those of lower socioeconomic status are usually much more negatively impacted than other groups.
+For example, individuals and families in lower socioeconomic groups are 52% more likely to lose their job or experience a significant reduction in their income than individuals in middle or upper socioeconomic groups.
+Only 23% of individuals in lower socioeconomic groups have enough money saved to cover expenses for three months in case of a sudden loss of income, compared to their middle (48%) and upper (75%) socioeconomic counterparts.
+Additionally, 53% of individuals with lower socioeconomic status will struggle to pay all their bills in any given month, compared to 25% of individuals with middle socioeconomic status and 11% of individuals with upper socioeconomic status.

-In general, women tend to have less stable employment than their male counterparts.37 This means there may be an increased economic impact of COVID-19 for women who are earning less, saving less, and have less secure employment than men.^{37,41} Unemployment rates related to physical distancing measures have had a large impact on sectors with high female employment, such as restaurants and hospitality.49 Additionally, though women make up a majority of the healthcare workforce (67%),^{36,50} the overall pay gap between men and women in the field is 28%.42
+In general, women tend to have less stable employment than their male counterparts.
+This means there may be an increased economic impact of COVID-19 for women who are earning less, saving less, and have less secure employment than men.
+Unemployment rates related to physical distancing measures have had a large impact on sectors with high female employment, such as restaurants and hospitality.
+Additionally, though women make up a majority of the healthcare workforce (67%), the overall pay gap between men and women in the field is 28%.

-Individuals in the LGBTQ+ community are more likely to work jobs with high rates of exposure to illness (essential jobs), as well as higher risk of economic impact (i.e., sudden loss of income and/or layoffs).51 Approximately 30% of individuals in the LGBTQ+ community, compared to 22% of the general population, have experienced a sudden loss of income.2 Individuals in the LGBTQ+ community are more likely to live in poverty than their cisgender counterparts.42 Already, 20% of LGBTQ+ individuals describe their personal finances as "much worse off" than they were a year ago, compared to 11% of the general population.
-LGBTQ+ individuals are less likely to have access to health insurance.42 Prior to the pandemic, 17% of LGBTQ+ adults had no access to health insurance, compared to 12% of non-LGBTQ+ adults.42 When broken down more specifically, 23% of LGBTQ+ adults of color, 22% of transgender adults, and 32% of transgender adults of color have no form of health insurance coverage.
+Individuals in the LGBTQ+ community are more likely to work jobs with high rates of exposure to illness (essential jobs), as well as higher risk of economic impact (i.e., sudden loss of income and/or layoffs).
+Approximately 30% of individuals in the LGBTQ+ community, compared to 22% of the general population, have experienced a sudden loss of income.
+Individuals in the LGBTQ+ community are more likely to live in poverty than their cisgender counterparts.
+Already, 20% of LGBTQ+ individuals describe their personal finances as "much worse off" than they were a year ago, compared to 11% of the general population.
+LGBTQ+ individuals are less likely to have access to health insurance.
+Prior to the pandemic, 17% of LGBTQ+ adults had no access to health insurance, compared to 12% of non-LGBTQ+ adults.
+When broken down more specifically, 23% of LGBTQ+ adults of color, 22% of transgender adults, and 32% of transgender adults of color have no form of health insurance coverage.